jiasli/azure-cli-spec/complex-param.md

 When creating this JSON, use the form of `--tags key=value key=value`.

 Tag-like Action use the same form but constructs a list instead a dict.
-This action is the simplest but won't work if more properties are added, for example it won't be reasonable to use `DeviceId=String=foo=bar`.
+This action won't be reasonable if more properties are added, for example, `DeviceId=String=foo=bar`.

 ### 4. Flatten everything, only use whitespace